-Paper Towel & Toilet Paper Rolls Put in Garbage Paper towel rolls can be recycled with cardboard.
+Paper Towel and Toilet Paper Rolls Put in Garbage Paper towel rolls can be recycled with cardboard.
 Residents may recycle cardboard at the following locations: Twelve Bridges Library 485 Twelve Bridges Drive Drop Off Area: Back Parking LotMap & Directions(916) 434-2410 Joiner Park Map & DirectionsDrop Off Area: Main Parking Lot Remember to break down cardboard to reduce wasted space in the recycling containers.
 If the container is full, please do not leave cardboard on the ground.
 If cardboard containers are full, city residents are asked to recycle cardboard at the Western Placer Materials Recovery Facility (MRF) at no cost.
 Empty Rolls Only Toilet paper and paper towels cannot be recycled.
 Make sure that only empty rolls are recycled with cardboard.
-Put a Recycling Bin in the Bathroom Empty toilet paper rolls often never make it into the recycling bin because they get mixed with garbage.
-Make it easier to recycle these tubes by placing a small recycling bin in your bathroom/s.
-Ways to Reduce Buy Tube-Free Toilet Paper Kimberly-Clark brand Scott is now selling tube-free toilet paper.
-If you join their campaign, Scott will send a coupon for this tube-free toilet paper.
+Compost Soiled Tubes If your cardboard tubes are wet, greasy or food-soiled, don’t recycle them.
+Add them to your home compost instead.
+Ways to Reduce Put a Recycling Bin in the Bathroom Empty toilet paper rolls often never make it into the recycling bin because they get mixed with garbage.
+Make it easier to recycle these tubes by placing a small recycling bin in your bathrooms.
 Ways to Reuse Tidy Up Electrical Cords An empty toilet paper roll can help you store electrical cords.
 Just fold up the cord, stick it inside the tube and put it away.
-Organize Hair Bands Keep all your hair bands together by wrapping them around the empty cardboard tube.
+If you keep a lot of cords, you can label each tube for easy identification.
+Organize Hair Bands and Leftover Yarn Keep all your hair bands together by wrapping them around an empty cardboard tube.
+Leftover yarn can also be wrapped around a tube to stay organized and keep it from tangling.
+Store Wrapping Paper Wrapping paper keep coming unrolled?
+Cut a lengthwise slit in a cardboard tube and clasp it around the roll of wrapping paper to keep it from unrolling.
+You won’t crease the paper like you do with rubber bands.
+Neaten Up Your Closet Cardboard tubes work great as impromptu boot shapers.
+Just stick a couple in each boot to keep them from slouching.
+You can also cut slits lengthwise in the tubes and slip them over your pants hangers to prevent your pants from creasing.
 Did You Know?
-27,000 Trees a Day It takes 27,000 trees every day to make the world’s toilet paper supply.
-Americans buy over seven billion rolls of toilet paper each year.
-The most popular designs for customized toilet paper are sudoku, money, camouflage and glow in the dark.
+We Flush 27,000 Trees a Day During the Global Forest and Paper Summit held in Vancouver, BC, Claude Martin of WWF (Worldwide Fund for Nature) reported that we flush the equivalent of 27,000 trees down the toilet every day.
+Globally, the U.S. is the biggest consumer of toilet paper.